Getting the Time Right in Python

 The datetime module

 You could do everything you wanted to do with the time module alone.
-But in most cases, you would in a larger range of social circles, perhaps by enrolling in local clubs and events. datetime
+But in most places anyway, but not my doubts. datetime

 module provides some high level functionality for working with dates.
 From the documentation :